Live Evil (film): Release

 In September 2008, the film had both its festival premiere at the Valley Film Festival in North Hollywood, and it theatrical debut at the Beach Theater in St. Petersburg Beach, and was released to Video on Demand by Warner Brothers in 2009, followed by a DVD release in 2010 by Rivercoast Films.
-The DVD contains a widescreen transfer with 5.1 Surround Sound, and extras include an audio commentary by writer/director Jay Woelfel, producer Mark Terry, and acor MarkHengst, Deleted scenes with commentary by Woelfel, a video clip of the Fangoria's Weekend of Horrors's Q&A with Thomerson and Woelfel, a promo video clip of the film's debut at "Weekend of Horrors", Thomerson introducing the film at "Flashback Weekend", the featurette Stunts: Behind the Scenes”, the original theatrical trailer, and a bonus short film Night Demons with an introduction by Mark Terry.
+The DVD contains a widescreen transfer with 5.1 Surround Sound, and extras include an audio commentary by writer/director Jay Woelfel, producer Mark Terry, and acor MarkHengst, Deleted scenes with commentary by Woelfel, a video clip of the Fangorias Weekend of Horrors's Q&A with Thomerson and Woelfel, a promo video clip of the film's debut at "Weekend of Horrors", Thomerson introducing the film at "Flashback Weekend", the featurette Stunts: Behind the Scenes”, the original theatrical trailer, and a bonus short film Night Demons with an introduction by Mark Terry.
 BSX Records released composer Austin Wintory's motion picture soundtrack to "Live Evil" in July 2010.

 Recut and rebranded as Samurai Priest Vampire Hunter and directed, written and produced by Mark Terry, it premiered August 4, 2023 at the Laemmle NoHo7 in North Hollywood, CA as part of the Valley Film Festival.
 The Valley Film Festival is the same festival Live Evil premiered in September 2008.

 The Hollywood Reporter interviewed Mark Terry in an article that was released October 31, 2023 during the American Film Market stating that Samurai Priest Vampire Hunter is being distributed by Synkronized Distribution.

 The article also stated that Terry went back and shot another 20 days’ worth of footage, some using the original actors and some using doubles, redoing some scenes (including one with baby vampires, this time using six animatronic dolls) and filming several new scenes that weren’t in the original.

 The biggest change came with the use of animation, Terry choosing to frame Samurai Priest as if it was all coming from a comic book.
 More than 100 animated comic book panels were drawn, many used to replace the original — perhaps defective — footage from the existing fim negative.

 TubiTV released the film free via its advertising platform on March 31, 2024.

-Samurai Priest Vampire Hunter was released on Blu-Ray on June 1st, 2025 through Vinegar Syndrome's partner label ETR Media.
+Samurai Priest Vampire Hunter was released on Blu-Ray on June 1, 2025 through Vinegar Syndrome's partner label ETR Media.